DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 ### Amplitude

 Height of peaks and depths of valleys.
 Musical equivalent is volume.
 Amplitude in measured in decibels (dB).

-Like intervals, decibals measure relative rather than absolute amplitude.
+Like intervals, decibels measure relative rather than absolute amplitude.
 It expresses a ratio, rather than an explicit value.

 In general, the difference between the quietest and the loudest sounds you would want to hear is about 120 dB.
 One level of dynamic [^1] (mezzo forte to forte) is about 7dB.